KnowThePepper

 How Hot is Mirasol Pepper?
 Heat Level & Flavor

-The Mirasol Pepper delivers 3K–5K Scoville Heat Units, placing it in the Medium tier (1K–10K SHU).
+The Mirasol Pepper delivers 3K–5K Scoville Heat Units, placing it in the Medium tier (1K-10K SHU).
+That makes it roughly 1-2x hotter than a jalapeño, depending on where the jalapeño falls in its 2,500-8,000 SHU range.

 Flavor notes: fruity and bright.

-Mirasol Pepper Nutrition Facts & Health Benefits
+Mirasol Pepper Nutrition Facts & Serving Context

 Fresh mirasol peppers are low in calories - roughly 20 calories per 100g - and deliver a solid dose of vitamin C (around 80–100mg per 100g in red-ripe pods), which exceeds many citrus fruits by weight.
 They also provide vitamin A precursors from the carotenoids that give ripe pods their red color.